 (Note: If you invest in both a 401(k) and a Roth 401(k), the total amount of money you can contribute to both accounts can't exceed the annual limit for your age, either $20,500 or $27,000 for 2022.
 If you do exceed it, the IRS might hit you with a 6% excessive-contribution penalty.)

 Advice for maximizing your 401(k) savings:

-- Once you turn 50, add another $6,500 to that limit annually while you continue to work.
+- Once you turn 50, add your permitted catch-up contribution to that limit annually while you continue to work.

 - If your employer offers to match your contributions up to a certain amount, be sure to invest at least that much in your 401(k) each month.
 It's free money, after all.